 For all citizenship and immigration issues, you must download and fill out the USCIS privacy authorization form

 For all other federal issues, you must download and fill out the GENERAL privacy authorization form.

 The form must be signed by the person whose case is in question.
-When you contact the office it would also be very helpful if you would include all pertinent information such as your name(s), mailing address, telephone number(s), social security number, documentation from the agency including correspondence and other information relevant to your case.
+When you return the completed privacy waiver it would also be very helpful if you would include all documentation from the agency including correspondence and other information relevant to your case.

 As a federal legislator Congressman Cleaver has no authority to intervene in matters that fall under the jurisdiction of the State of Missouri.
 Some examples of state matters are: medicaid, food stamps, child support, insurance regulation, or utility regulation.
 You should contact the Governor or your State Legislators for assistance with these matters.
 You can obtain a complete listing of state agencies and contact information for the Office of the Governor and/or your State Legislators by logging onto the State of Missouri's website at www.mo.gov.

 If You Are Contacting Me Regarding a Legal Issue

 The rules of the House of Representatives prevent Congressman Cleaver or his office from intervening in the proceedings of any court of law (including appeal proceedings), since these are activities of the judicial branch of government.
 If you are having a legal problem involving the courts or prison system, you may need to contact the Justice Department or consider help from an attorney.